Athletes Foot, Biomechanics, Flat Feet, Fungal Nail Infections, Ingrowing Toenails, Muscle-skeletal, Severs Disease

 Improving Your Running Form: A Podiatric Perspective

-Running is one of the most accessible forms of exercise, requiring minimal equipment and offering numerous health benefits.
+By Jack Eastwood Running is one of the most accessible forms of exercise, requiring minimal equipment and offering numerous health benefits.
 However improper running form can lead to a variety of injuries, ranging from minor discomfort to more serious issues whether it be a something superficial or something more in depth.
-As podiatrists, we understand the importance of
+As podiatrists, we understand

 Continue Reading.